klaasnicolaas/python-muenster/README.md

 async def main() -> None:
-    """Show example on using the API of Muenster.""" async with StadtMuenster() as client:
+    """Show example on using the API of Münster.""" async with StadtMuenster() as client:
         garages = await client.garages(limit=10)
         print(garages)